Best Crypto Cards in Russia (2026)

 The USDT Shadow Economy

-This means a significant portion of potential Russian crypto card users are not converting from rubles to crypto for the first time.
+This means many potential Russian crypto card users are not converting from rubles to crypto for the first time.
 They already hold USDT.
 The crypto card is the last mile: converting their existing USDT holdings into Visa/Mastercard spending power.
-This is why RedotPay (direct USDT funding), KAST (USDT/USDC support), and MetaMask Card (spend from any ERC-20 wallet) are the most relevant cards for this population.
+This is why RedotPay (direct USDT funding) and KAST (USDT/USDC support) are the most relevant cards for this population.

 |---|---|---|---|---|---|